Will Cain: Media career

 Following the death of his father in 2001, Cain returned to the Dallas area to help care for his younger brother.
 While in Texas, Cain bought two community newspapers and started others before selling them to Stephens Media, publisher of the Las Vegas Review-Journal.
 Around 2006, Cain founded Quince Media, which published a magazine, website, and expos about quinceañeras.

 Cain previously worked as a fill-in host for CNN's In the Arena, where he co-hosted the program with E. D. Hill from February 28, 2011, to August 5, 2011.

 Cain began working at ESPN in 2015 as a radio personality, hosting the program Will and Kate with Kate Fagan and serving as a fill-in for other ESPN Radio anchors.
 He was a frequent contributor to Outside the Lines and eventually became a fill-in host and frequent guest on First Take.
 Cain then was named co-host of The Ryen Russillo Show but Russillo soon left the show.
 Cain began hosting his own show, The Will Cain Show, on ESPN Radio in 2018.
 The Washington Post observed about Cain's ESPN presence in 2018: "Cain's growing profile comes amid consistent charges of liberal bias at ESPN for its coverage of social and political issues in sports."
-By 2018, Michael McCarthy of Sporting News argued that Cain "provides a valuable balance to ESPN" and noted he "has become a virtual third debate partner with Stephen A. Smith, Max Kellerman and Molly Qerim on First Take.
+By 2018, Michael McCarthy of Sporting News argued that Cain "provides a valuable balance to ESPN" and noted he had become a “virtual third debate partner” with Stephen A. Smith, Max Kellerman and Molly Qerim on First Take.

 In 2020, Cain left ESPN to move to Fox News as co-host of Fox & Friends Weekend (along with Jedediah Bila and Pete Hegseth).
 Cain's last appearance on First Take was on June 24, 2020, and his final episode of The Will Cain Show aired two days later.
 His first appearance on Fox & Friends Weekend was in August 2020.
 On April 5, 2021, Cain launched The Will Cain Podcast, combining his commentary in news, politics, and sports.
+In addition to hosting Fox & Friends Weekend, Cain serves as a regular fill-in host on programs such as The Five and Jesse Watters Primetime.

+In May 2023, Cain served as an interim host of Fox News Tonight following the firing of Tucker Carlson.

+On January 13, 2025, Fox News announced that he would become the permanent host of the network's 4 p.m. hour following the departure of long-time anchor Neil Cavuto.
+Cain ended his run on Fox & Friends Weekend on January 18 and The Will Cain Show debuted on January 21, 2025.